jyuan5/CheesyBusiness/README.md

   return the boolean value of "it is possible to leave the starting position moved by one unit and reach the treasure"

 ### Base Case
-- The starting position is the position which contains the treasure.
+- The current position is the position which contains the treasure (return true).
-- If all four neighboring cells are marked as illegal, then there is no treasure.
+- The current position is on a wall (return false).

 ### English/Pseudocode Description of Algorithm
 Check if the starting position is the position which contains the treasure.